Bullock implements new COVID-19 restrictions for bars, restaurants; gathering sizes

 CCHD reports 5 more COVID-19 related deaths; county adds 133 cases; GFPS delays middle school boys basketball season

 Great Falls Public Schools are operating remotely this week in an attempt to slow their spread and allow teachers to come off quarantine.
 The district is planning to return to classrooms Nov.
-30.
+30. As of Nov.
+18, there were 63 active cases associated with the district.

 Bullock also announced another round of Business Stabilization Grants to the existing businesses that have been vetted through the process and have received prior funding.
 A total of $75 million will be available to businesses.